 One of the most expensive highways in the country, 2 lanes per address, fast and safe.
 It has a single gas station approximately half way.
 In the rest area you can eat and go to the bathroom.
 In the areas of the collection booths there are also clean toilets.
 You can not pay by card, carry cash.
-Distance: 241 km Price from Cancun to Merida: 407 mxn (Mexican pesos).
-If you want your fee invoice, click download here.
+Distance: 241 km Price from Cancun to Mérida: 407 mxn (Mexican pesos).
+If you want your invoice of the fee, click here.

 Prices per trips: Cancun-Valladolid 258 pesos / Valladolid-Chichén itzá 63 pesos / Chichén Itzá-Mérida 82 pesos / Mérida-Valladolid 149 pesos

 A few months ago they inaugurated a stretch of quota between Valladolid y Playa del Carmen-Tulum.
-The sections are "Tintal Station" located at the junction of the new branch New Xcan to Playa del Carmen of 262 pesos and 153 pesos the next stretch to Valladolid.
+The sections are from "Estación Tintal" located at the junction of the new branch New Xcan to Playa del Carmen of 262 pesos and 153 pesos the next section to Valladolid.

 The other option is to drive for free (without tolls).
 They wait for you between Cancún and Mérida 43 populations and 146 buffers.
-One-lane road, with some very wide stretches, most arriving at Chichén Itzá.
-The toll road is the fast track between Mérida and Cancún, it saves you between an hour and an hour and a half, but if you do not go in a hurry, go for free: going through these towns you will come to the tradition and the flavor of the earth .
-It is much more entertaining, and you can always discover a corner where you can see.
-I leave a link of what Interesting stops to do in the free from Merida to CancunEnjoy, traveler.
+Single-lane road, with some very wide sections, most of them reaching Chichén Itzá.
+The toll road is the fast track between Mérida and Cancun, it saves you between an hour and an hour and a half, but if you're not in a hurry, go your own way: passing through these towns you will get a glimpse of the tradition and the flavor of the land .
+It is much more entertaining, and you can always discover a corner where you can peek.
+I leave you a link of what Interesting stops to do in the free from Merida to CancunEnjoy, traveler.

 Federal Highway 307 Cancun-Playa del Carmen-Tulum-Chetumal:

-This is one of the busiest roads in the Peninsula, which runs through the Riviera Maya, one of the areas that brings together tourism and points of interest.
+This is one of the busiest roads in the Peninsula is the one that runs through the Riviera Maya, one of the areas that brings together tourism and points of interest.
 130 miles of Caribbean await you between Cancun and Tulum.
 A dual lane road, with good signs and many returns in case you pass your entrance.
 There are a couple of fixed municipal police controls at the entrances to Cancun, Playa del Carmen and Tulum.